 What is Rhinophyma?

-Rhinophyma is a subtype of rosacea that affects the nose.
+Rhinophyma is a severe subtype of rosacea that affects the nose.
 The main symptom of Rhinophyma is redness and a change in the shape of the nose.
 Left untreated, rhinophyma can cause the tip of the nose to become a deep red color and misshapen or bulbous looking.
 Other rhinophyma symptoms include lumps that develop on the nose, purplish discoloration, skin thickening, pitting or scarring, and enlarged pores.
 Rhinophyma typically occurs in people who already suffer from severe rosacea that plagues other areas of the face and/or body.
+The changes can be so drastic, they affect the individual’s ability to breathe.

 What Causes Rhinophyma?